academe/SagePay/README.md

 and may be perfectly valid in other payement gateways).
 Just get used to it - this is the Sage way - always a little bit clunky in some unexpected ways.

+I intend to include field metadata in this library, that provides information on the validation rules.
+The library should validate everything before it goes to SagePay, but also those rules should be available to feed into the framework that the end user interacts with.